easypropertylistings/Easy-Property-Listings/readme.txt

 = 2.1.11 June 2, 2015 =

-* Tweak: Tweak: Added epl- prefix to all author-box and widget css.
+* Tweak: Added epl- prefix to all author-box and widget css.
 * Tweak: Renamed author-box container with epl-author-box-container as it was harder to target the author box content and adjusted JS for tabs.
 * Tweak: Improved author box responsive CSS.
 * Tweak: Leased label when adding a property will use custom label.